-We’d been stymied for years by the assumption that producing professional-caliber video content would cost a whole lot in both time and money.
+We’d been stymied for years by the assumption that professional-caliber video production and branded content would cost a whole lot in both time and money.
 In late 2019, we were introduced to Josie and her team, and had some great first conversations.

 We released the films in mid-October, and everyone who’s seen them loves them.
 The Curmudgeon team was absolutely terrific to work with, and we couldn’t be happier with the results!

-A tight production timeline was just one of several challenges, with talent scattered across the Midwest and rural Greece.
-Our goal with filming was to ensure the delivery of both pieces met the release of the larger campaign’s booklet, e-blast, social media materials in early October.
+A tight creative development and film production timeline was just one of several challenges, with talent scattered across the Midwest and rural Greece.
+Our goal with filming was to ensure the delivery of both pieces met the additional elements of the overarching brand campaign, with print media, e-blasts, and social media materials scheduled for release in early October.

 At the same time, we used the recently completed strategic plan to get a sense of the accomplishments, impact, and future goals of the organization.
-When tackling the anniversary film, we worked with TWI staff to develop interview talking points, knowing that these conversations would serve as the building blocks to the film.
+When tackling the anniversary film, we worked with TWI staff on the copywriting of interview talking points, knowing that these conversations would serve as the building blocks to the film.
 With talking points, scripts, mood boards, and production books complete, it became clear that both films would be longer than anticipated.
-After some discussion with TWI staff, we agreed that this was a better approach – maintaining a cohesive, engaging, narrative arc without overloading viewers.
+After some discussion with TWI staff, we agreed that the slightly longer length was acceptable; prioritizing the brand story while maintaining a cohesive, engaging, narrative arc – without overloading viewers.

-As done with all our film work, we made use of high-end cinematic equipment and professional editing, with ground-based production at the Sue and Wes Dixon Waterfowl Refuge, Midewin National Tallgrass Prairie, and Calumet Region in Northwest Indiana shot on Canon Cinema.
+Film production made use of high-end cinematic equipment and professional editing, with ground-based filming at the Sue and Wes Dixon Waterfowl Refuge, Midewin National Tallgrass Prairie, and Calumet Region in Northwest Indiana shot on Canon Cinema.
 This nimble system rendered beautiful, cinematic results and offered strong performance in natural light.
-We augmented our footage with wide landscape shots, aerials, stills, and b-roll.
+We augmented footage with wide landscape shots, aerials, stills, and b-roll.
 Using a high-end drone, we captured incredibly detailed and vast footage of TWI program areas on shoot days from sunrise to sunset.

 We developed and produced two films celebrating the vital role of TWI in restoring and creating wetlands, the differentiating impact their work has on people’s lives, and the future of wetland and ecological restoration both locally and around the world.